 And now that you've got the Wine and Cheese pairing part down, check out these posts for recipes, and helpful tips and tricks for building a beautiful board

 - Pinot Noir Prune Jam for Cheese Boards

 - How to Make Candied Citrus for Cheese and Charcuterie Boards

 - How to Make Dehydrated Citrus Crisps to Garnish Cheese and Charcuterie Boards

-- How to Make Perfect Pickled Onions for a Cheese and Charcuterie Board
+- Pickled Onions Recipe for a Cheese and Charcuterie Board

 - Every Fruit, Nut, Jam, Olive, and Pickles Your Cheese Board Needs